Tag Archives: vietnam war

 French Paras Drop into Dien Bien Phu

-Likewise French logistics needs were greater than the French Air Force and American contractors could supply.
-French positions at Dien Bien Phu were exposed to an an enemy who held the high ground and were not mutually supporting.
+Once on the ground French logistics needs were greater than the French Air Force and American contractors could supply.
+French positions at Dien Bien Phu were exposed to an an enemy who held the high ground, had more powerful artillery, and placed in defensive positions that were not mutually supporting.
 The terrain was so poor that French units were incapable of any meaningful offensive operations against the Viet Minh.
 As such they could only dig in and wait for battle.
-Despite this many positions were not adequately fortified and the artillery was in exposed positions.
+Despite this many positions were not adequately fortified and the artillery was in emplaced positions that were easily targeted by Viet Minh artillery and not hardened.

 bigeard_instruction_saut